zordone/let-it-snow/README.md

 ## Usage

-- Open up any of our A1 websites like [HMN](https://hmnow.com/), preferably in Chrome.
+- Open up any of our A1 websites like [H+](https://www.hallmarkplus.com/), preferably in Chrome.
 - Open the devtools console (`⎇⌘J`).
 - Copy the little loader script below.
 - Paste it in the console and press enter.
 - As the logged message will tell you too:
   > Make sure you have your headphones on.
-  > Close the devtools, then click the snow CLOUD 🌨 button in the menu.
+  > Close the devtools, then click the snowflake ❄️ button in the menu.
   >
   > Happy Holidays! 🎄